GDPR, a direct impact on the monetization and the exploitation of customer files

-The abbreviated General Data Protection Act (GDPR) is shaking up the digital landscape by introducing new regulations on the protection and security of personal data.
+The General Data Protection Regulations abbreviated under the acronym RGPD or GDPR for internationalized companies have revolutionized the digital landscape by promoting new regulations relating to the protection and security of personal data.

 This new legislation impacts data at all levels: Collection, processing, storage and updating of data.

-People working in email marketing and those whose business model is based in part on the exploitation of email or SMS databases are the first concerned by the GDPR because the impact on their marketing strategies is huge!
+People working in email marketing and those whose business model is based entirely on the operation of email or SMS databases are the first to be affected by the GDPR because the impact on their marketing strategies is huge!

-Obtaining consent is at the heart of this new regulation and collecting addresses properly through an opt-in process is no longer sufficient.
-Finally, in addition to obtaining consent, an approach must also be in place to maintain consent.
+Obtaining consent is at the heart of this new regulation and collecting addresses properly via an opt-in process is no longer sufficient.
+Finally, in addition to obtaining consent, it is also necessary to put in place a procedure that makes it possible to retain consent.

-The GDPR will come into effect on May 25, 2018 and many companies are not ready yet!
-As an actor guarantor of the quality of your databases, CaptainVerify helps you in the implementation of the GDPR compliance of your structure.
+GDPR will come into force on May 25, 2018 and many companies are not yet ready!
+As an actor guaranteeing the quality of your databases, CaptainVerify helps you in setting up GDPR compliance for your structure.
 Follow the guide!

-Many business sectors have had to revise their strategy following changes in legislation and today it is the turn of email-marketers or SMS-marketers because the rules governing the collection and exploitation data hardened.
+Many business sectors have had to review their strategy following changes in legislation and today it is the turn of email-marketers or SMS-marketers because the rules that govern the collection and use of data s is hardened.

-According to GDPR 4.11, consent must be "free, specific, informed and unambiguous".
+According to Article 4.11 of the GDPR, consent must be "free, specific, informed and unambiguous".

 Do not even imagine collecting email addresses through a passive opt-in process.
-The passive opt-in is to tick by default the box which indicates that the user accepts to receive your communications, even those of your partners.
-Not recommended by the ITA and Privacy Shield for several years, The passive opt-in is now prohibited because prohibited under the new regulation on data protection.
+The passive opt-in consists in checking by default the box which indicates that the user accepts to receive your communications, even those of your partners.
+Not recommended by the CNIL for several years, The passive opt-in is today to be prohibited because it is prohibited under the new data protection regulations.

 The notion of proof is also essential, hence the interest of setting up the double opt-in on your site.
-By sending an email validation consent, you can in case of control prove that you have obtained the consent of the recipient.
-Attention, the ITA and Privacy Shield specifies that the proof of the consent requires 3 elements:
+By sending a consent validation email, you can in the event of a check prove that you have obtained the recipient's consent.
+Please note, the CNIL specifies that proof of consent requires 3 elements:

-Ensure that your contractors as CaptainVerify incorporate the concept of double opt-in in their anti-spam policy and their general conditions of use, otherwise your efforts will be in vain and you will not be in full GDPR compliance.
+Make sure that your subcontractors like CaptainVerify integrate the notion of double opt-in in their anti-spam policy and their general conditions of use because otherwise, all your efforts will be in vain and you will not be in full GDPR compliance.

-At CaptainVerify, we integrated all the constraints imposed by the GDPR in the collection to help you deliver mailing lists checked and cleaned that are also compliant GDPR.
+At CaptainVerify, we have integrated all the constraints imposed by the GDPR in terms of collection in order to deliver verified and cleaned mailing lists (or SMS mailing lists) that are also compliant RGPD.

-Finally, when collecting addresses or phone numbers, be sure to consider the following:
+Finally when you collect addresses or phone number, be sure to consider the following:

-If the GDPR is shaking up habits and business, rest assured, you will still be able to use your databases for advertising purposes as long as you respect the new rules.
+If the GDPR upsets habits and businesses, rest assured, you will still be able to use your databases for advertising purposes provided you comply with the new rules.